sqsola/ClimateWASH/README.md

 Title: Association of Animal Ownership and Extreme Precipitation Events with under-5 Diarrhea Prevalence in sub-Saharan Africa.

-### **Aim 4**

-Title: Clustering of Open Defecation Behaviors in Odisha, India

-Note: Code for Aim 4 is not included due to it containing PII.

 ## Files for Aims

 ### **Aim 1**